Our Location

 In the beginning………

-Trevor started work with Standard Triumph, with a five year engineering apprenticeship and ended up ‘apprentice of the year’ in 1962.
-As a hobby he rebuilt what we now call classic cars and following up a Classic Jaguar Association advertisement in Motor Sport, he teamed up with some friends in the US to help locate spares for SS Jaguars.
-When this early enterprise finished, Trevor branched out into XK’s – which soon became a passion.
-But when the parts started to migrate into the house (the garage was full) and eventually under the bed, it was not surprising that Trevor received an ultimatum – close down or move the parts out!
+Trevor started work with Standard Triumph, with a five year engineering apprenticeship and had ended up as the ‘apprentice of the year’ in 1962.
+His hobby was rebuilding, what we now call, classic cars, and following up a Classic Jaguar Association advertisement in Motor Sport, he teamed up with friends in the USA to help locate spares for SS Jaguars.
+When this enterprise finished, Trevor branched out into XK’s – which soon became his passion.
+When parts started to migrate into his house (the garage was full) and eventually ende up under the bed, it was not surprising that Trevor received an ultimatum (from his beloved and now sadly missed, wife, Glenys) – “close down or move the parts out!”
+So Trevor wisely moved the spares to nearby farm buildings.

-So Trevor moved the spares to nearby farm buildings.
-It was about this time that some Jaguar dealers were deciding that old stock was not good.Trevor discovered one such dealer and together with the late (and sadly missed) David Barber, they bought the lot.
+It was at this time that Jaguar dealers were deciding that old stock was not good (for them) to store.
+Trevor discovered one such dealer, and with his friend, David Barber, they bought the lot.
 Trevor said, “I told them anything from chassis number C’ to whatever number was mine.
 Anything before was David’s.”

 In that hoard was almost everything imaginable and Trevor had a full scale business on his hands.
-The more spares he sold, the more he bought and so the mushrooming process continued.
-So in 1988, after 19 years of running the business himself, Trevor took on his first employed staff.
-But old factory stock diminished and re-manufacture became a priority.
-Working with specialist companies,Trevor commissioned replacements, though it was sometimes a problem to get exact copies.
-With modern technology the process is much better now.
-Then in 1991 ,with the farm buildings reaching overload, they moved to Portway Close.
+The more spares he sold, the more he bought in and so the mushrooming process continued.
+In 1988, after 19 years of running the business himself, Trevor took on his first employed staff, Graham Hopper (who later went on to help Guy Broad establish his shop).
+When old factory stock diminished, working with specialists, Trevor started commissioning replacements, though it was sometimes a struggle to reproduce exact copies due to low volumes etc. With modern technology the process is, usually, far better now.
+In 1991, with the farm buildings reaching ‘critical overload’, he moved into his first unit, in Portway Close, off Torrington Avenue in the ‘heart’ of Coventry’s old industrial area.